Gapped momentum states: Summary and outlook

 Interestingly, the same equation can be derived by starting with the elastic wave equation and, using Maxwell-Frenkel idea, generalizing it to endow the system with viscous response \cite{pre-l}.
 This implies that liquid dynamics and GMS in particular occupy a symmetric place between elastic and viscous description as discussed in section \ref{sss}.

 Traditionally, the starting point of liquid description has been hydrodynamics, which is subsequently generalized to include the solid-like response at large $k$ and $\omega$.
 This approach similarly predicts the $k$-gap \cite{boon}.
 A similar generalization was discussed for dielectric systems \cite{madden1984consistent}.
-The main step to connect hydrodynamics with GMS is the introduction of non-hydrodynamic damped modes which result in the formulation of \textit{generalized hydrodynamics} and the discussion of the \textit{generalized collective modes}.
-The latter procedure is equivalent to the introduction of dissipation, quantified by the relaxation timescale $\tau$, which combined with a hydrodynamic diffusive mode produces the GMS as discussed in section \ref{due}.
+The main step to connect hydrodynamics with GMS is the introduction of non-hydrodynamic damped modes which result in the formulation of generalized hydrodynamics \cite{boon,hansen,march1,baluca}.
+The latter procedure is equivalent to the introduction of dissipation, quantified by the relaxation timescale $\tau$ which, combined with a hydrodynamic diffusive mode, produces the GMS as discussed in section \ref{due}.

 More recently, a ``quasihydrodynamics'' approach has been developed \cite{Grozdanov:2018fic} (section \ref{due}) which adds an important step: the non-hydrodynamic response and timescale $\tau$ appear as the result of the soft breaking of a global symmetry.
 This enables one to generalize the GMS beyond the realm of traditional viscoelasticity and into more recent area of physics such as relativistic hydrodynamics, electromagnetism and field theories with anomalies.